stigwue/iriki/README.md

 * Specify HTTP request method per request, handle PUT and DELETE methods.

-* Add new Mongo and MySQL support via RedbeanPHP (?).
+* Add new Mongo and MySQL support (via RedbeanPHP?).

 * Build in inter-operability (app.json should hold an array of apps, callable via config/code), also configurations provided in more than json files.

-* Rewrite in PHP7 and or Python.
+* Rewrite in PHP7.

 * Check model synonyms, do they work in model and route properties and parameters (for belongs to and co)?

+* Chained requests always use default 'wrap' option.
+Keep?